4163a2c9ee2e3eb1e1f0a90667b0a130.jpg

 Maastricht University: Faculty of Arts and Social Sciences, 2011 - 2014

-EU Policy Cycle, EU Integration Theories, EU Institutions, European Law, Political Economy, Qualitative & Quantitative Research Methods, entirely taught in English
+EU Policy Cycle, EU Integration Theories, EU Institutions, European Law, Political Economy, Qualitative & Quantitative Research Methods

 Erasmus Student: Institut D'Etudes Politiques de Grenoble, 2013